 The Ontario Medical Association created OMA Insurance in 1956 as a way to offer doctors discounts on insurance products dedicated to their needs.
 OMA Insurance is set up as a non-profit company.
 This provides insurance coverage on an unbiased basis since there are no shareholders to consider.

 As well as typical property and casualty insurance — that is, home and auto coverage — OMA Insurance also offers group health and dental programs, life insurance, disability coverage, commercial and office/clinic protection.
 Special programs also cover medical students, key employees, and other situations important to doctors, their families, and businesses.

 Features of OMA Auto Insurance

-OMA Insurance partners with The Personal Insurance Company as underwriter for its auto insurance offerings.
-This permits policyholders access to full-service, round the clock support from a company that supports organization and government group insurance plans with a history dating back to 1974.
-The Personal currently supports over 700 organizations in both the public and private sectors, affording it a client base that permits a full size support infrastructure, while retaining the ability to offer aggressive pricing for its member groups.
+OMA Insurance partners with The Personal Insurance Company as an underwriter for its auto insurance offerings.
+This permits policyholders to access full-service, round-the-clock support from a company that supports organization and government group insurance plans with a history dating back to 1974.
+The Personal currently supports over 700 organizations in both the public and private sectors, affording it a client base that permits a full-size support infrastructure, while retaining the ability to offer aggressive pricing for its member groups.

 - Multi-line discounts: for listing both home and auto coverage with OMA Insurance